 What's this game about?

-Would you like to see how you handle money and resources in an economic world?
-Players are competing on a level field (for once), using money and resources to make economic moves against economic forces.
-It's about discovering and developing productive hands-on economic skills.
+It's about you handling money and resources in an uncertain economic world.
+Players are competing on a level field (for once), using money and resources to make economic moves against real economic forces.
+It's about your economic performance.

 What's the most important concept in this game?

 Value- what something is worth.
-We're all trying to get resources to put together to increase value– which we can sell for money.
-So, it's value and the value of value.
-Recognizing opportunities to imagine, create, develop, protect and sell value at the right time makes you a good player.
-Having what it takes to build value in competition is your challenge.
+If you don't know the value of things, you're lost.
+In the game, we're trying to get resources to put together to increase value to exchange for money.
+We're using our imagination to jump on opportunities to create, develop, protect and sell value at the right time to get the most money.
+Building value in competition is your main challenge.

 What's fun and exciting about it?